Quinn Last Name Origin, History, and Meaning

 Anthony Quinn

 Manuel Antonio Rodolfo Quinn Oaxaca (April 21, 1915 – June 3, 2001) was an American actor known as Anthony Quinn.
-He won two Academy Awards and portrayed passionate characters in over 100 films, TV shows, and stage roles.
-Quinn was a civil rights activist and a Latin-American representation pioneer in the U.S. media.
+He won two Academy Awards and was nominated for various other prestigious awards for his roles in films like "Viva Zapata!" and "Zorba the Greek."
+Quinn was also a civil rights activist, painter, and author, known for his earthy and passionate portrayals on screen.
+With a career spanning over 60 years, he is considered a seminal figure of Latin-American representation in the media of the United States.

 Aidan Quinn